mo-rjr/some-words/devoxx2022/knative.md

 By separating those modules out into separate lambdas we have really enforced the separations between them.
 (Good programmers keep those separations in a monolith anyway but there's not the same enforcement.)

-But obviously what we've lost when we do that is those links between the modules/lambdas.
+But obviously what we've lost when we do that is precisely those links between the modules/lambdas.
 This a problem.
 When you're trying to troubleshoot a system, you need to be able to see the flow through it.
 In a monolith you can use an IDE to track down where something is called from,